hwasly/plugins/README.md

-About the OPNsense plugins
+About the HWasly plugins
 ==========================

-The plugins collection offers users and developers a way to quickly build additions for OPNsense that can be optionally installed.
+The plugins collection offers users and developers a way to quickly build additions for HWasly that can be optionally installed.
 As soon as they are upstreamed they will become available to everyone through the firmware GUI pages.